What is it?

 - The effects wear off very quickly after treatment

-- There are no after effects
+- There are rarely any aftereffects

 - Lasts 2 to 6 hours